 Perhaps only slightly less well-known than its main competitor Uber, the transportation network company Lyft is a rideshare service operating in hundreds of cities across the country, including Fort Lauderdale and dozens of other cities in Florida.
 With over two million people driving for Lyft, it’s inevitable that Lyft drivers will get into accidents, whether it’s their fault or the other driver’s.
 What happens if you are hit by a Lyft driver or while driving for Lyft?
 What if you are a passenger in a Lyft who suffers injuries in a wreck?

 Below you will find out what you need to know about accidents involving Lyft.
-If you’ve been hurt in a crash in Fort Lauderdale, call Rosen Injury Law at 954-787-1500 for a free consultation.
+If you’ve been hurt in a crash in Fort Lauderdale, call Rosen Injury Law, P.A. at 954-787-1500 for a free consultation.

 Hit by a Lyft Driver